rcmolina/MaxDuino/README.md

 https://www.va-de-retro.com/foros/viewtopic.php?t=5541&start=9999

+* V1.70 aka "optiboot".
+To flash this complete relase in your Arduino 328, ask your seller to burn optiboot first !!
 * V1.69 aka "Jumbo".
 New TZX Block Search with online Fast Forwarding, enjoy (still need testing).
 * V1.68 aka "ALLinOne".
 Maintenance release, new optimizations and changes for Acorn computers and Oric.
 Solved a bug for zx polarity.
 Dragon 32 optimizations.
 * V1.67 End of file adjustments, better loading in Camputerx Lynx tzx id15.
 Removed Oric final pause, for testing, forgot to remove it.
 Some changes in STM32 for handling the clock.